Blog Fitness How To Start Getting Fit After 40: It’s Never Too Late To Reap The Benefits Of Physical Fitness

 Balance Hormones

 Aging can cause imbalances in many different hormones, including testosterone and estrogen levels.
-Maintaining appropriate levels of these two key hormones is important for preventing diseases associated with aging, such as osteoporosis (13).
-Getting enough physical activity regularly can help balance your hormone levels so that you don’t have to worry about the negative effects of hormonal imbalances later in life.
+Maintaining appropriate levels of these two key hormones is important for preventing diseases that are associated with aging, such as osteoporosis (12).
+Getting enough physical activity regularly can help balance your hormone levels so you don’t have to worry about the negative effects of hormonal imbalances later in life.

 Improve Mood

-Exercise acts as a natural pick-me-up because it releases endorphins into the body while being performed (2).
-Endorphins are neurotransmitters that bind to opioid receptors in the brain, making you feel good while alleviating pain at the same time.
-When starting a fitness program, you’ll want to focus on exercises that will release the most endorphins into your system.
+Exercise acts as a natural pick-me-up as it releases endorphins into the body while being performed (13).
+Endorphins are neurotransmitters that bind to opioid receptors in the brain, which makes you feel good while alleviating pain at the same time.
+When starting a fitness program, a good rule of thumb is to try to focus on exercises that will release the most endorphins into your system.

 Getting in shape after 40 is possible if you make a commitment and stick with it.

-There are many factors to consider when getting started, but putting these six tips into practice can help ensure your success
+There are many factors you should consider when getting started, but putting the following tips into practice can help you ensure success:

 Practice Strength Training

-It is advisable to start with strength training rather than doing only cardio.
-Strength training involves the use of weights, bands, or your own body weight to do exercises that yield three specific benefits (18):
+It’s advisable to start with strength training rather than doing only cardio.
+Strength training involves the use of weights, bands, or your own body weight to do exercises that yield three specific benefits (14):

 • Builds muscle